How adopting an MVP development approach will greatly improve your likelihood of your application being a success

 8th December 2017

-Over the last 14 years I have build hundreds of web applications.
+Over the last fourteen years I have built hundreds of web applications.
 Applications of different sizes with completely different budgets and timeframes.

-But there was one major difference between those businesses that went on to succeed and those that didn't... it all came back to the development approach.
+But there was one major difference between the businesses that went on to succeed and those that didn't... it all came back to the development approach.

-Those that succeeded had one thing in common - they all took an MVP approach to development.
-It has been so powerful that I now look to implement MVP Development with any clients I work with.
+The businesses that succeeded had one thing in common - they all took an MVP approach to development.
+This fact has been so overwhelmingly powerful that I now look to implement MVP development with every client I work with.

 What is MVP?

-MVP is one of those buzz words that gets thrown around in acronym format.
-It stands for Minimum Viable Product - in other words, it is the idea of building something with the minimum amount of features possible to launch.
+MVP is one of those buzzwords that gets thrown around in acronym format.
+It stands for minimum viable product - in other words, it is the intention to build something with the minimum amount of features possible to launch.

-MVP Development is about asking this question whenever a feature is talked about "do we need this for [insert goal here]?".
-In the Start Up space, this is most common with looking to launch an application.
-By asking yourself "do we need this for launch?" as often as possible, it will result in the application getting built faster, because you will be focusing specifically on the features that are actually needed now.
+MVP development is about asking this question whenever a feature is talked about: "do we need this for [insert goal here]?".
+In the startup space, this is most common when looking to launch an application.
+Asking yourself "do we need this for launch?" as often as possible will result in the application getting built faster, because you will be focusing specifically on the features that are actually needed now.

-It is important to note though - that MVP Development isn't about taking short cuts.
-This doesn't mean that things like quality code and application tests should be ignored.
+It is important to note though, that MVP development isn't about taking shortcuts.
+This approach doesn't mean that things like quality code and application tests should be ignored.
 It also doesn't necessarily mean cutting back on the look and feel (the application should still be slick and work well) - it is about cutting down on those features that aren't going to make a difference for the next phase that you are looking to get to.

 Let me give an example.
-Lets say the task is to build a complex search page.
-The idea is to display the search results and return them accordingly to relevance.
+Let's say the task is to build a complex search page.
+The idea is to display the search results and return them according to relevance.
 Ideally the page should have infinite scroll and various filtering available.
 You can quickly see the list of features is starting to add up - we are looking to develop: